Subscribe to Updates

 What are the steps in lingual braces?

-Steps of any orthodontic braces start with oral examination by the orthodontist.
+Steps of any orthodontic braces start with an oral examination by the orthodontist.
 Teeth and jaw positions are checked and photographs are taken of the face.
-Orthodontists will give you the information about the kind of treatment, treatment time and also the type of orthodontic appliance.
+Orthodontists will give you information about the kind of treatment, treatment time, and the type of orthodontic appliance.
 They check if you need removable orthodontics or fixed braces.
-Orthodontists also will provide the most esthetic options of wearing braces and your demand is always a priority.
+Orthodontists also will provide the most esthetic options for wearing braces and your demand is always a priority.

 If you prefer lingual orthodontics like most adults do, orthodontists will start the steps of lingual braces: